HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ## Introduction

 Performance is important for user experience.
-Websites that are slow-to-load and slow-to-respond to interactions frustrate users and cause lost conversions.
-With the [Core Web Vitals](https://web.dev/vitals/) contributing to Google search rankings starting this year, we've seen greater interest in performance metrics and improving website performance which is great news for users.
+Slow-loading and slow-to-respond websites frustrate users and cause lost conversions.
+This is the first year that the [Core Web Vitals](https://web.dev/vitals/) have contributed to Google search rankings.
+As such, we've seen greater interest in  improving website performance which is great news for users.

 What are our top takeaways from this year's report?
-First, we still have a long way to go in terms of providing a good user experience.
-For example, improvements to network speeds and device processing speed have not yet reached the point where we can ignore how much JavaScript we deliver to a site.
-And, we might never get there.
-Second, sometimes we misuse new or clever features for performance resulting in poorer performance.
+First, we still have a long way to go in providing a good user experience.
+For example, faster networks and devices have not yet reached the point where we can ignore how much JavaScript we deliver to a site.
+And, we may never get there.
+Second, sometimes we misuse new features for performance resulting in poorer performance.
 Finally, we need a better metric for measuring interactivity (and you can help).

 What's new this year?
-We're excited to share performance data by traffic ranking for the first time in addition to all the core performance metrics from previous years.
-We've also added a deeper dive into the Largest Contentful Paint (LCP) element.
+We're excited to share performance data by traffic ranking for the first time.
+We also have all the core performance metrics from previous years.
+Finally, we added a deeper dive into the Largest Contentful Paint (LCP) element.

 ### Notes on Methodology